Bruno hard fork to take place on Binance Smart Chain

 Bruno will be hardforked on the Binance Smart Chain (BSC) at block 13,082,000 at approximately 11:00 UTC on November 30th.
-Deposits and withdrawals in the network will be suspended from approximately 10:45 Moscow time.
+Deposits and withdrawals will be suspended from approximately 10:45 am Moscow time.

 #Binance will support the Binance Smart Chain #BSC network upgrade and hard fork.https: //t.co/BhKPAUwunG